Healthy Christchurch: networking to enhance health

 - Forge a common vision for a healthy city.

 - Foster healthy relationships between diverse agencies and sectors in Christchurch, from ‘grassroots’ groups to government agencies.

 - Enable flexible, collaborative and prompt responses to emergent health issues.

 - Ensure all policy incorporates a health perspective.

 The structure of Healthy Christchurch

-Lastly surrounding the 3 previous groups are the signatories who guide the Healthy Christchurch priorities.
-They are in touch with local communities, operate according to the Healthy Christchurch Charter, and initiate and support a variety of activities.
+- The signatories guide the Healthy Christchurch priorities.
+These organisations are in touch with local communities, operate according to the Healthy Christchurch Charter, and initiate and support a variety of activities.

 For further information, contact: